-These Grinch-inspired cookies are a product of 24 burned cookies.
+These Grinch-inspired cookies are a product of an aggressive oven temperature and misguided oven rack.
+Which means our new oven yielded 24 burned cookies.
 But taking a queue from the Grinch himself my sister turned these shortbread wreath cookies into a Grinch theme in the shape of a wreath.
 Who remembers if the Grinch stole the wreath off the front door?

 Do you remember the last thing Mr. Grinch took from the house?
 Leave it in the comments (no peeking on Google).